-Corporate Governance and Secretarial Duties of Company Secretary
+Corporate Governance and Secretarial Duties

 A Company Secretary plays a crucial role in advising upon good governance practices and compliance of corporate governance norms.
 These standards and guidelines are mentioned under various corporate, business and security laws.
 Other than this, mentioned below is a list of secretarial responsibilities that are undertaken by a Company Secretary:

 - Formation, incorporation and promotion of matters related to the company.

 - Filing and registering any document or form on behalf of the company as an authorized representative.